marinocom/fushimi-in-airy/README.md

 - **Dry Knob:** Original signal volume (0-100%)
 - **Wet Knob:** Effect signal volume (0-100%)
 - **Mode Switch:** Toggle between Delay and Reverb modes (press 'M' or click switch area)
+- **Add/Remove Torii Gates:** Create or destroy instances of Torii gates that affect the plug-in performance, more or less delay taps or reverb instances
 - **On/Off Button** Japan Flag shaped button to turn plug in on or off

 <p align="center">